 Lisa obtained a Bachelors degree in Biology from Purdue University and her Masters degree in Science Education from Western Michigan University.
 She was a high school Chemistry teacher and a Research Assistant before pursuing teaching Yoga as her true vocation.

-When I began taking classes in 1997, I loved learning the asanas and moving my body in different ways.
+When I began taking classes in 1997, I loved learning the asanas (poses) and moving my body in different ways.
 I was attracted to the physicality of yoga.
-As I have moved along my yoga path, I have also learned to love the wonderful benefits of working with pranayama (breathing exercises) and the value of creating awareness and curiosity about my body, my mind, and my feelings.
+As I have moved along my yoga path, I have grown to love the wonderful benefits of pranayama (breathing exercises), meditation and the value of creating awareness and curiosity about my body, my mind, and my spirit.

 I began teaching in 2002 and started the yoga program at McAllister Center in 2004.
-Currently I am teaching at the Morton Center and McAllister Center.
+Currently I am teaching at Lilly Nature Center and Happy Hollow Complex through West Lafayette Parks and Rec. and The McAllister Center in Lafayette.
+I volunteer at Hanna Center in Lafayette, teaching to young yogis in their after-school program.
 I also teach private classes to corporations and individuals.

 I earned my 200 hour Yoga Teacher Certification through LYP- Living Yoga Program in Austin, TX.
 It has helped to shape my philosophy and style of teaching and has exposed me to many styles of yoga.
 It also has given me an in-depth knowledge of the technical aspects of yoga and its physical benefits.
 Through the LYP Network, I have the experience of a wonderful yoga community at my fingertips.

 Whether you take classes with me or anyone else, I would encourage you to develop the practice of yoga in your daily life.
+It’s fun, it brings wonderful people together, it makes you feel better – mind, body, spirit.
 Yoga has enriched my life beyond expectations and can do the same for you.

-Debra is an E-RYT200 teacher.
-She began practicing yoga almost 20 years ago and, relishing the role of a perpetual student, has found that her practice has been a continual learning experience.
+Debra is an E-RYT500 & YACEP teacher.
+She began practicing yoga more than 20 years ago and, relishing the role of a perpetual student, has found that her practice has been a continual learning experience.

-To deepen her own practice, Debra completed 200-hour teacher training at All People Yoga Center under the direction of Dona Robinson and Ann Miller in 2012.
+To deepen her own practice, Debra completed 200-hour teacher training at All People Yoga Center (now Dragonfly 360) under the direction of Dona Robinson and Ann Miller in 2012.
 With the gentle guidance of a good mentor and friend, she took the leap into teaching in 2013 and has loved every minute of it.
 She has continued learning through workshops with master teachers Erich Schiffmann and Sarah Powers.
-In 2014, she completed Yoga of the Heart: Cardiac and Cancer certification with Nischala Joy Devi and is currently working toward her 300-hour certification at Indiana Yoga Studio and Gentle, Senior and Chair certification through YogaVista Academy.
+In 2014, she completed Yoga of the Heart: Cardiac and Cancer certification with Nischala Joy Devi .
+In 2018 she completed her 300-hour bridge teacher training at Indiana Yoga Studio (Lebanon).
+She is currently working toward Gentle, Senior and Chair certification through YogaVista Academy.

 In her classes, Debra combines gentle yet dynamic movements with creative sequencing and a sense of humor.
 Her goal is for students to step off their mats and into the world feeling powerful, recharged, peaceful, and refreshed.